avinetworks/devops/monitoring/avimetrics script/README.md

 ## ns1.json

 Define the values for publishing metrics to a NS1 data feed.
-By default, the script will publish the virtual server metrics `l4_server.avg_bandwidth`, `l4_client.avg_complete_conns` and `l7_server.avg_total_requests` to the `loadavg`, `connections` and `requests` NS1 meta keys, respectively.
-This mapping can be overridden by defining a `metric_map` dict in `ns1.json`.
-It will use the virtual server name as the label in the update.
-If `endpoint` is not defined in `ns1.json`, the script will publish updates to `https://api.nsone.net`.
-However, this can be overridden to publish updates to a Private DNS or Enterprise DDI API endpoint.
+The script will publish a subset of Virtual Server metrics to their corresponding NS1 meta keys, using the Virtual Server name as a label.
+See [ns1.readme](./ns1.readme) for further information on configuration options and examples.

 EXAMPLE: